mikenicholson/passport-jwt/README.md

 passport.use(strategy);
 ```
-To More strictly define the types you could use `new Strategy<MyPayload, MyKey, MyValidator>`.
+To More strictly define the types you could use `new Strategy<MyPayload, MyKey>`.
 But this is optional because the key and validation type are already determined from the given options.

 # Drivers